FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 1.rst

 .. vim: syntax=rst

-CHAPTER 1: FLO-2D Installation and Getting Started
+Chapter 1: FLO-2D Installation and Getting Started
 ===================================================

-GENERAL
+General
 -------

 Use this document to help create the FLO-2D input data and review the output data.